Journey to Historic Downtown Carlisle

 Carlisle features no shortage of historical landmarks to seek out or rediscover.
 Explore the history of the United States military and its roots to the Cumberland Valley.
 The Molly Pitcher Grave & Statue honors Mary Ludwig Hays, better known as Molly Pitcher, for her bravery in assisting her husband at the Battle at Monmouth during the Revolutionary War.
 During the Civil War, Central Pennsylvania became a battleground for Union and Confederate forces.
 The Confederates invaded Carlisle in June 1863 and the Old Courthouse still has the wounds to show for it.
 Both sides were treated for injuries at Dickinson College.
 Just outside of the downtown area, Carlisle's prestigious military history can also be seen at the Carlisle Barracks, which features more than 100 historic buildings, 22 of which are listed on the National Historic Register.
 The Cumberland County Historical Society, located in downtown Carlisle, is dedicated to preserve and reflect on the county's history.
 Highlights include a library, museum, education center, and museum shop.

 Wine tasters will enjoy Castlerigg Wine Shop and their offerings of several locally-created wines.
 They also now serve various PA microbrews.
 Beer enthusiasts rejoice and celebrate with Market Cross Pub & Brewery and their selection of over 250 beers and ales, or Cafe Bruges for their Belgian ales and cuisine.
 All three locations are stops on the Cumberland Valley Beer Trail, so be sure to pick up your passport, collect stickers and win prizes.

 Try something completely different and vintage with swing-dancing fun at The Green Door Dance Studio.

-When you're staying in Carlisle (because why wouldn't you?), there is a collection of lodging accommodations ranging from hotels to bed & breakfasts.
+Carlisle has a collection of lodging accommodations ranging from hotels to bed & breakfasts.
 Stay right in the heart of downtown Carlisle at the Carlisle House Bed & Breakfast or the Comfort Suites Carlisle.
 View a full list of Cumberland Valley lodging options here.